Last updated: January 27, 2026

 Best practices for OpenTelemetry logging

 Rolling out OpenTelemetry logging in production requires more than just turning on a bridge or deploying a Collector.
-To get reliable, cost-effective, and actionable logs, keep these practices in mind:
+To produce logs that are reliable, cost-effective, and operationally useful, follow these practices.

 1. Start with structure